-Jan Wieseke, PhD, Anja Geigenmüller, PhD, and Florian Kraus, PhD
+Jan Wieseke, PhD (Germany), Anja Geigenmüller, PhD (Germany), and Florian Kraus, PhD (Germany)

 In sales, retailing, or service businesses, employees' performance during personal encounters is the most influential driver of customer satisfaction.
 Numerous studies strengthen the fact that employees' behavior shapes customers' service evaluations, their trust in a service employee, and their desire to continue their relationship with a service provider.
 Accordingly, service firms are advised to hire employees who are willing and able to take the customer's perspective, to sense and respond to a customer's emotions, and to display individual attention and caring for customer needs.
 Likewise, there is anecdotal evidence that customers' attention and concern for service employees can enhance smooth and harmonious service interactions.
 Customers who are sensitive to service employees' working conditions are more likely to acknowledge an employee's efforts, which may countervail their discomfort with an unsatisfactory service outcome.